demisto/content/Integrations/PhishLabsIOC_EIR/PhishLabsIOC_EIR_description.md

-Get Email Incidents report from PhishLabs IOC service.\
+Get email incident reports from the PhishLabs IOC service.
-Each incident include Email details with general information and indicators information with threat analyse.
+Each incident includes email details with general information and indicators information with threat analysis.